papr8ka/-lwjgl-basics-wiki/ShaderLesson2.md

 As we can see, the value is interpolated from `0.0` (black, on left) to `1.0` (white, on right), resulting in a gradient.

-So, in order to sample our texture at the current fragment, we simply use the following method:
+To sample our texture at the current fragment, we use the following method:

 ```glsl
 vec4 texColor = texture2D(u_texture, vTexCoord);